Lance Comfort

 Lance Comfort (11 August 1908 – 25 August 1966) was an English film director.
+He was a prolific maker of B movies from 1945 to 1965.

+Early life

+Lance Comfort was born in Harrow, London on 11 August 1908.

+Career

 In a career spanning over 25 years, he became one of the most prolific film directors in Britain, though he never gained critical attention and remained on the fringes of the film industry, creating mostly B movies.
+He made a number of films for British National Pictures.

-Comfort carried on working almost right up to his death in Worthing, Sussex, in 1966.
-He had four children: Edward (born 1929), James (born 1931), Anna (born 1934) and Jack (born 1936).
+Comfort carried on working almost right up to his death in Worthing, Sussex, on 25 August 1966.